 Fake Parking Tickets on Your Windshield

-Getting a parking ticket stinks, but you’ve earned it, so you’ll just go ahead and pay it, right?
+Getting a parking ticket stinks, but you’ve earned it, so you’ll go ahead and pay it, right?
 Don’t be hasty.
-You should of course pay legitimate parking tickets, but scammers are increasingly developing official looking parking tickets to dupe drivers into paying for tickets even when they’ve done nothing wrong.
+You should, of course, pay legitimate parking tickets, but scammers are increasingly developing official-looking parking tickets to dupe drivers into paying for tickets even when they’ve done nothing wrong.

 Often, these scam parking tickets appear when you’ve made a short stop and park in a spot that is perfectly fine.
 You’re surprised to find a ticket waiting for you on your windshield.
 The ticket says it’s from your city’s parking department — but it might actually take you to a website where scammers will steal your money and your payment information.
 They may even install a virus or malware on your computer, ultimately using all of the information they’ve collected to steal your identity.